 Which SAT Subject Tests should I take?

 Colleges that recommend or require SAT Subject Tests often suggest or specify two tests, sometimes three.
-If you have a choice, take the tests where you’ll score the highest or where you'll demonstrate your strength in the field you are planning to major in.
+If you have a choice, take the tests where you will score the highest and where you'll demonstrate your strength in the field you are planning to major in.
 For example, if you are planning to be a pre-med major, it would be appropriate to submit scores from the Math Level 2 test, along with a science test (Biology or Chemistry).

 When should I take them?

 The most optimal time to take a given SAT Subject Test is near the end of the corresponding high school class since the material will be fresh and you will have recently finished studying for the in-class final exam.
 For example, the best time to make the Chemistry SAT Subject Test would be near the end of your high school chemistry class.